pentandra/lifepreserver/items/static/articles/designing-for-open-access/index.md

 thing.

-In the lingua franca of the current open access movement, <dfn id="def:openaccess">open access</dfn> means allowing unrestricted access to the results of publicly funded research (journal articles and sometimes the underlying data as well) to the public over the Internet for free.
+In the lingua franca of the current open access movement, <dfn id="open-access">open access</dfn> means allowing unrestricted access to the results of publicly funded research (journal articles and sometimes the underlying data as well) to the public over the Internet for free.